gonodono/glancet/README.md

 ### Plugin logs

-For reference, the default settings will produce the following logs for a debug variant.
+For reference, the default settings will produce the following build logs for a debug variant.
 (A single log would probably be preferable, but this particular tool makes that a bit tricky.)

 ```
 Glancet has modified debug to enable remoteAdapter.